 The Cancellation/Withdrawal (C/W) form is used during the quarter when a student wishes to discontinue enrollment in a quarter for which s/he has already paid fees.
-Do NOT drop all of your courses with add/ drop/change cards.
 If you wish to discontinue enrollment after paying fees, you MUST file a C/W form.
+Do NOT drop all of your courses.
+Your classes will be dropped for you automatically during the withdrawal process.
 Likewise, do not stop payment on the check used to pay registration fees in lieu of filing the C/W form.
-Please visit http://www.reg.uci.edu/registrar/soc/cw.html for more information.
+Please visit www.reg.uci.edu/registrar/soc/cw.html for more information.
+Please see the Graduate Affairs Officer should you choose to withdraw.